RESETHACKER-COMMUNITY/Resources/README.md

 This project is not limited to bugbounty or pentesting.
 Anyone is welcome to contribute.

 Rules are quite simple.
-Pick a topic from your domain or mentioned domain or choose new topics that you find helpful for community.
+Pick a topic from your domain or mentione domain or choose new topics that you find helpful for community.
-If you still have questions feel free to create an issue on github or want to contribute to this project as a member of Team.
+If you still have question feel free to create an issue on github or want to contribute to this project as a member of Team.
 DM me.

 Index | Topics